JohnForster/CV/README.md

 ## Projects

 The Makers course focusses on pair programming, test driven development, agile processes, and learning by doing.
-You can see my progression throughout the course on (my Github)[https://github.com/JohnForster], but see below for a few select projects to demonstrate what I have learnt over the last 12 weeks:
+You can see my progression throughout the course on [my Github](https://github.com/JohnForster), but see below for a few select projects to demonstrate what I have learnt over the last 12 weeks:

 | Title    | Description |Timeframe| Technologies|
 | -------- | --------|--------| -------- |